Food Relationship

 Use this list of what to do after a sugar binge as a list of useful strategies to implement.
 However, there are a few things you also want to avoid after a sugar binge.
 Such include criticising and beating yourself up, punishing yourself for the calories eaten or trying to compensate for the sugar binge.
 This will further the negative effects on the mind and body.

-Ok so you’ve already tried to track your triggers and follow the above strategies to stop the sweet cravings.
+Ok so you’ve already tried to track your triggers and follow the above strategies to stop the sugar cravings.
 But you still keep constantly getting into the sugar trap and keep binging.
 In that case, it could be useful to get some help with your food habits.

 Working with a Nutritional therapist can help you figure out and address your sweet cravings, as well as help you relearn how to nourish yourself well.
 It may help reconnect with your hunger and fullness signals, so you’re in control of sugar cravings, for good.